Rocket Internet apparently plans IPO

-Rocket Internet was itself listed until last year, but decided to delist, earning itself a lot of trouble from its shareholders, some of whom are suing the Oliver Samwer-led company.
+Rocket Internet was itself listed on the stock exchange until last year, but decided to delist and got into a lot of trouble with its shareholders, some of whom are suing the company led by Oliver Samwer.

 Newsletter